 I’ve been writing about my experiences with mental illness for a long time but it’s only ever been for me.
 It’s only ever been a method of coping.
 But I can’t help thinking about how much it would’ve helped me to know other people felt the same way, had had similar experiences.
 For such a long time, I couldn’t understand why everyone functioned so much better than me, why I seemed to struggle so much more than everyone else and it wasn’t until I was sixteen that I heard someone talk about experiences that matched mine (it was Stephen Fry – but that’s another story).
 And that changed everything.
 I finally felt able to talk to my Mum because I had some context for what I was feeling and ever since that moment, we’ve been looking for answers and support.
 So I started to think about putting some of this writing (and there’s quite a bit of it) out into the world.
 Maybe it will help you, maybe it will help me.
 Here begins a new adventure.

-Category: about me, Uncategorized Tagged: anxiety, asd, autism, autism spectrum disorder, borderline personality disorder, bpd, diagnosis, mental health, mental illness, obsessive compulsive disorder, ocd, social anxiety, songwriting, writing
+Category: about me, depression, diagnosis, medication, mental health Tagged: anxiety, asd, autism, autism spectrum disorder, borderline personality disorder, bpd, mental illness, obsessive compulsive disorder, ocd, social anxiety, songwriting, writing